 The installation wizard will guide you through the whole installation process.
 After the installation is finished, remember to activate the program.

 Step 1: Connect to the source server

 When you start the program, you will see the Dashboard tab.
 Click Create a new migration job link on the How to start card.
 Select the source server type: Office 365.
 The Create Office 365 migration job wizard will open.
 Set the name of the job and click Next to proceed to the Source mailboxes step.
 If this is your first migration job, you will need to configure a connection to the Office 365 tenant that will be used as the source of your migration.
 Click Add new source connection in the Source server drop-down menu and a wizard will open.
-You need to complete two steps:
+You need to complete three steps:

 If the configuration is successful, click Finish.